psvampa/benchmarking_postgresql_overindexing/README.md

 This repository contains a collection of scripts for designing, populating, and benchmarking a custom PostgreSQL schema using pgbench.
 The goal is to simulate a pseudo-realistic workload (something different from what pgbench does by using thin tables full of integers) and assess the performance impact of overindexing in a controlled and repeatable environment.

+This benchmark does **NOT** intend to discourage the use of indexes that add value to the application.
+Instead, it aims to highlight the negative impact that indexes can have on INSERT, UPDATE, and DELETE operations, and how unused indexes in your database may negatively affect application performance without providing any benefit.
+You may be interested in using tools such as [pg_gather](https://github.com/jobinau/pg_gather) to quickly identify indexes that are not being used.
+These unused indexes should be considered as candidates for removal, unless they are serving a purpose such as enforcing uniqueness (e.g., primary keys or unique constraints).

 ## Benchmark environment specs

 ### Hardware specs